 Crackle Paint Technique

-Crackle finish started being popular for all kinds of primitive country crafts a few years ago, and then the craze (pardon the pun) went away.
+Crackle finish was a trend for all kinds of primitive country crafts a few years ago, and then the craze went away.
+Now, crackling up your crafts has come back into fashion.

 Crackle Paint Techniques